How to Install .NET Core SDK on Fedora Linux

 dotnet restore

-Step 4: Build the application using the following command.
+Step 4: Build the Web Application

 dotnet build